backdrop-contrib/domain/README.txt

 ----
 6.3   Realms

-This section contains technical details about Drupal's node access system.
+This section contains technical details about Backdrop's node access system.

 In Domain Access, the following realms are defined: